 4. Don’t Sell Your Item Short

 Imagine two in-person shopping experiences: one at Walmart, and one at a specialised jewellery store.
 If you’re looking for a bracelet at each, which store do you think you’ll encounter salespeople who can better explain the nuances of what you’re looking for?
 Yeah, we didn’t think many people would name Walmart as their first choice.

-The same goes with your product descriptions.
-The title and price are the first thing to catch a consumer’s eye, while the description is what seals the deal.
+The same goes for your product descriptions.
+The title and price are the first things to catch a consumer’s eye, while the description is what seals the deal.
 If you’re not thoroughly and adequately explaining what it is about that product that makes it vital in a person’s life, then: